renanthera/simc-wiki/FAQ.md

 Simulationcraft is licensed under the [GPL v3](http://www.gnu.org/licenses/gpl.html).
 It is free and open-source.
 Anyone can contribute (help with the development, check the code, report issues, provide feedback, etc), including you.

 ## Where are the changelogs / version notes?
-See [ReleaseNotes](ReleaseNotes) or the the [list of commits](http://code.google.com/p/simulationcraft/source/list?num=25).
+See the [Download Page](http://www.simulationcraft.org/download.html) for Release Notes, or the the [list of commits](https://github.com/simulationcraft/simc/commits/master).

 ## Where are the sample outputs?
 On [simulationcraft.org](http://www.simulationcraft.org/).

-## How did you setup those bis profiles and default actions lists?
+## How did you setup those Best-in-Slot profiles and default actions lists?
 We monitor the usual theorycrafters' lairs such as the [Elitist Jerks forums](http://elitistjerks.com/forums.php) and use the informations and profiles found there.

 ## I cannot import my Russian/Korean/Chinese/... character